Debas-31/math-magicians/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Math Magicians : Refactor with hooks
+# Math Magicians : Full website

 > Math magicians is a website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to:
 - Make simple calculations.